BearKidsTeam/VirtoolsScriptDeobfuscation/README.md

 ## Log and Debug

-This plugin have log system tracking the internal data of script.
+This plugin has a log system to track the internal data of the script.
 Log system will spend IO and disk space.
 So it is only enabled in **Debug** mode in default and served for debugging mainly.
 Log system is actually enabled by macro `VSD_ENABLE_LOG` during building.
-You also can directly define this macro to enable log system forcely as you wish.
+You also can directly define this macro to enable log system forced as you wish.

 The difference with old version is that new version use Virtools Temporary Folder to log data.
 This address is dynamic.
 However, it